abdeladim-s/ppo_pytorch/README.md

 __Note__

-* You can test a simple random agent of the environment using the `test_env.py` script.
+* You can test a simple random agent using the `test_env.py` script.

 ## license